parsaeisa/Notes/AI/AI Engineering/LlamaIndex.md

 It's a python open source library which sits between our files (data) and a foundation model (such as VLM/LLM).

+### `KnowledgeGraphIndex` in LlamaIndex

+`KnowledgeGraphIndex` builds a structured knowledge representation by extracting RDF-style triplets ($Subject \rightarrow Predicate \rightarrow Object$) from raw text via an LLM.

+* **Extraction:** Chunks text and prompts an LLM to identify entities and directional relations.
+* **Storage:** Persists discrete relational triplets in memory or dedicated graph databases (e.g., Neo4j, Nebulagraph).
+* **Retrieval:** Extracts entities/keywords from user queries, maps them to corresponding nodes, and traverses connected subgraphs ($k$-hop paths) to synthesize grounded context.

 ### Core Index Peers in the LlamaIndex Hierarchy

+Other counterparts to `KnowledgeGraphIndex`.

 * **`PropertyGraphIndex` (Modern Graph Peer):**
 The successor to `KnowledgeGraphIndex`.
 Implements a Labeled Property Graph (LPG) model that supports rich node/edge metadata alongside native hybrid search (graph traversal + vector embeddings + text search).